pagopa/github-actions-template/bump-semver/README.md

 # Bump Semver

-This action calculate the new semantic version according the inputs.
+This action calculate the new [semantic version](https://semver.org/) according to the inputs.

 The new version is saved in the output.